Overview

 We benefit financially from the rollover of your assets from a retirement account to an

-under management and, in turn, our advisory fees.
-As a fiduciary, we only recommend a
+assets under management and, in turn, our advisory fees.
+As a fiduciary, we only

 IRA Rollover Considerations

-advice concerning your employer retirement plan or other qualified retirement account.
-When
+and advice concerning your employer retirement plan or other qualified retirement

-appropriate, we will recommend that you withdraw the assets from your employer's retirement
+account.
+When appropriate, we will recommend that you withdraw the assets from your

-plan or other qualified retirement account and roll the assets over to an individual retirement
+employer's retirement plan or other qualified retirement account and roll the assets over to

-plan.
-Also, current employees can sometimes move assets out of their company plan before
+company plan.
+Also, current employees can sometimes move assets out of their

 6 New Dimensions Wealth Management, LLC